 A compensable consequence is a term you should learn before suffering an injury on the job.
 This is an emotional injury that is directly caused by your physical work-related injury.
 For example, you have developed an emotional or mental disorder due to your physical injury, such as chronic pain, that prevents you from sleeping.
 A lack of sleep can lead to anxiety or depression.
 It is possible that you could receive additional compensation from your employer for this compensable consequence.

 Call to Schedule a Consultation with a Workers’ Compensation Attorney

 Were you or a loved one injured on the job in West Palm Beach?
 It’s important for you to contact an experienced workers’ compensation attorney as soon as possible after the accident that led to your injury.
 This will help protect your rights and ensure that you are awarded the benefits you justly deserve from your employer.
-Call the office of Scott J. Sternberg & Associates, P.A., Attorneys at Law at 561-687-5660 to schedule a consultation with an attorney or complete a contact form on the website.
+Call the office of Sternberg / Forsythe, P.A., Attorneys at Law at 561-687-5660 to schedule a consultation with an attorney or complete a contact form on the website.